 Silence comes in it’s own time…be with what is and love yourself.

-for whomever might be interested this is the general stance on chronic illness that experience has suggested: be the snake, eat yourself
+for whomever might be interested this is the general stance on chronic illness that this experience has suggested: be the snake, eat yourself

 Support All Signal.
 Make a donation with PayPal